 Most people today do not believe in the cause of foreign missions.
 Walbert Buhlmann, a Catholic missions secretary in Rome, speaks for many mainline denominational leaders when he says, “In the past we had the so-called motive of saving souls.
 We were convinced that if not baptized, people in the masses would go to hell.
 Now, thanks be to God, we believe that all people and all religions are already living in the grace and love of God and will be saved by God’s mercy” (Time, Dec.
-27, 1982, p.
-52).
+27, 1982, 52).
 Sister Emmanuelle of Cairo, Egypt, says, “Today we don’t talk about conversion any more.
 We talk about being friends.
 My job is to prove that God is love and to bring courage to these people” (Time, 56).

 But essential teachings of Scripture have to be rejected in order to believe in such a God.
-Listen to the words of the Son of God which he spoke when he called the apostle Paul into his missionary service:
+Listen to the words of the Son of God that he spoke when he called the apostle Paul into his missionary service:

-I have appeared to you for this purpose, to appoint you to serve and bear witness to the things in which you have seen me and to those in which I will appear to you, delivering you from the people and from the Gentiles — to whom I send you to open their eyes, that they may turn from darkness to light and from the power of Satan to God, that they may receive forgiveness of sins and a place among those who are sanctified by faith in me.
+“I have appeared to you for this purpose, to appoint you to serve and bear witness to the things in which you have seen me and to those in which I will appear to you, delivering you from the people and from the Gentiles — to whom I send you to open their eyes, that they may turn from darkness to light and from the power of Satan to God, that they may receive forgiveness of sins and a place among those who are sanctified by faith in me.”
 (Acts 26:16–18)

-That is a meaningless and empty commission that our Lord gave to Paul if in fact the eyes of the nations don’t need to be opened, and they don’t need to turn from darkness to light, and don’t need to escape the power of Satan to come to God, and don’t need the forgiveness of sins that comes only by faith in Christ who is preached by the Lord’s ambassadors.
-Paul did not give his life as a missionary to Asia and Macedonia and Greece and Rome and Spain in order to inform people that they were already saved, but in order to proclaim that salvation had been accomplished in Jesus Christ for all who repent and render to him the obedience of faith.
+That is a meaningless and empty commission that our Lord gave to Paul if in fact the eyes of the nations don’t need to be opened, and they don’t need to turn from darkness to light, and don’t need to escape the power of Satan to come to God, and don’t need the forgiveness of sins that comes only by faith in Christ — who is preached by the Lord’s ambassadors.
+Paul did not give his life as a missionary to Asia, and Macedonia, and Greece, and Rome, and Spain in order to inform people that they were already saved, but in order to proclaim that salvation had been accomplished in Jesus Christ for all who repent and render to him the obedience of faith.

-Salvation Only Comes Through the Gospel
+Salvation Comes Only Through the Gospel

-Apart from the special, saving grace of God people are dead in sin, darkened in their understanding, alienated from the life of God, and hardened in heart (Ephesians 2:1; 4:18).
+Apart from the special, saving grace of God, people are dead in sin, darkened in their understanding, alienated from the life of God, and hardened in heart (Ephesians 2:1; 4:18).
 And the means that God has ordained to administer that special, saving grace is the preaching of the gospel of Jesus Christ.
 “I am a debtor both to the Greeks and to the barbarians, both to the wise and to the foolish; so I am eager to preach the gospel to you also who are in Rome.
-For I am not ashamed of the gospel: it is the power of God for salvation to every one who believes” (Romans 1:14–16).
+For I am not ashamed of the gospel: it is the power of God for salvation to everyone who believes” (Romans 1:14–16).